Thank you so very much for your responses to my New Year’s post. I hope that 2014 is a good year for everyone so far.

 - ½ cup parsley, chopped

-- 1. Rinse the quinoa through a sieve until the water runs clear.
+- Rinse the quinoa through a sieve until the water runs clear.
 Place it in a medium sized pot, along with the vegetable broth.
-Bring to a boil and reduce to a simmer.
-Cook till the quinoa has absorbed all of the liquid (about 15-20 minutes).
-Fluff with a fork and let sit for 10 minutes.
+Bring to a boil.
+Reduce to a simmer and cover.
+Simmer until the quinoa has absorbed all of the liquid (about 15 minutes).
+Fluff the quinoa with a fork, re-cover, and allow the quinoa to steam for 10 minutes.

 And there you have it: an easy, nutritious, and crowd-friendly dish without any fuss.
 I’ve historically tried some very ambitious things on Christmas (raw lasagna, shepherd’s pie, a beet and cashew cheese tart, etc.).
 This year I just didn’t have the inspiration to make something so ornate, but I can’t say that my contribution to the meal was any worse off.
 My dinner mates loved the dish, and a few of them went back for seconds.
 I hope you’ll enjoy it, too.